 I never expected to celebrate my 50th birthday by writing a thank-you letter to a bagel shop.

-But this one bakery here in Oakland gets it so very right.
+But one bakery here in Oakland gets it so very right.
 My husband, also a New York transplant, heads there every Sunday morning without fail, the hunter-gatherer bringing a dozen New York-style hot bagels with schmear back home to his wife and daughters.
-Honestly, sitting there with a bagel and coffee and two print newspapers as the NorCal sunshine streams through the living room windows is a highlight of my whole week.
-Worthy of a thank-you note, for sure – if for no other reason, to help me memorialize something positive in my life.
+Honestly, sitting there with a bagel and coffee and two print newspapers as the NorCal sunshine streams through the living room windows is the highlight of my whole week.
+Worthy of a thank-you note, for sure—if for no other reason, to help me memorialize something positive in my life.

 I uncovered the magical power of thank-you letters and their ability to create more happiness in my life in the year leading up to my fiftieth birthday.
 It was a time I felt like I was firing on all cylinders: my parents were relatively healthy, my marriage was solid, our two daughters were doing well, I had a supportive group of friends.
 It seemed to me that I lacked for nothing, and that instead of asking for a birthday present, my time would be better spent acknowledging my good fortune.

 So I decided to write one thank-you letter each week, for fifty weeks, to someone who had helped, shaped, or inspired me in the five decades prior.
 In each letter, I would tell the recipient how exactly they had impacted my life, which meant sifting through so many memories and connecting them to present-day circumstances.
 It would be an object lesson in perspective.